-Vivid red in color and aromatic, the Red Bartlett pear has an off-white flesh with a sweet taste and smooth texture.
+The Red Bartlett pear is a vivid red, has an off-white flesh with a sweet taste and smooth texture.
 Like their green counterparts, the Red Bartlett has a “true” pear shape and taste.
 They also change slightly in color from a dark red, often with light vertical stripes, to a bright red.
 Ready to eat when slightly soft to the touch the Red Bartlett and Bartlett pears are identical in taste and texture, the only difference is their color.

 Red Bartlett pears are available year-round; however their peak season is during the fall and winter months.

 Red Bartlett pears are often called “summer pears” because they are the first variety of pear to be harvested in August.
 Red Bartlett pears are botanically classified as Pyrus communis and are also known as “Max Reds”.
 Pears are members of the rose family.